apptainer/singularity-userdocs/singularity_and_docker.rst

 .. code-block:: none

-    export SINGULARITY_DOCKER_USERNAME=$oauthtoken
+    export SINGULARITY_DOCKER_USERNAME='$oauthtoken'
     export SINGULARITY_DOCKER_PASSWORD=<redacted>

 Upon use, these environment-variable settings allow for authentication with NGC.

 .. note::

+    ``$oauthtoken`` is to be taken literally - it is not, for example, an environment variable.

     The password provided via these means is actually an API token.
 This token is generated via your NGC account, and is **required** for use of the service.

     For additional details regarding authentication with NGC, and much more, please consult the NGC `Getting Started <https://docs.nvidia.com/ngc/ngc-getting-started-guide/index.html>`_ documentation.

 Alternatively, for purely interactive use, ``--docker-login`` is recommended: